ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 }
 ```

-The errors can be thrown server-side with the SvelteKit error helper:
+Errors can be thrown server-side with the SvelteKit `error` helper:

 ```ts
 import { error } from '@sveltejs/kit';